-24 Describe the regulatory approvals that would be required to acquire control of a bank, including how 'control' is defined for this purpose.
+23 Describe the regulatory approvals needed to acquire control of a bank.
+How is 'control' defined for this purpose?

-The prior approval of the FSA is required when an entity or person intends to become a major shareholder of a bank, or when a company intends to become a bank holding company, except for certain cases such as an acquisition of the shares of a bank through foreclosure.
+The prior approval of the FSA is required when an entity or person intends to become a major shareholder of a bank, or when a company intends to become a bank-holding company, except for certain cases such as an acquisition of the shares of a bank through foreclosure.

-As set forth in question 21, a major shareholder of a bank is an entity or a person who holds an interest in a bank exceeding 20 per cent of the bank's outstanding voting rights (or 15 per cent, if the shareholder's interest is accompanied by certain rights indicative of control or influence over the bank's affairs).
+As set forth in question 20, a major shareholder of a bank is an entity or a person who holds an interest in a bank exceeding 20 per cent of the bank's outstanding voting rights (or 15 per cent, if the shareholder's interest is accompanied by certain rights indicative of control or influence over the bank's affairs).
 For the purpose of the calculation of such voting rights, the voting rights of the bank held by certain entities or persons who are related to an acquirer such as its consolidated subsidiaries and affiliates (as to affiliates, proportionately) and its joint holders (meaning another entity or person who holds voting rights of the bank and has agreed with such acquirer on joint acquisition or transfer of the bank's shares or on joint exercise of the voting rights or other right as shareholders of that bank) will be added to those held by such acquirer.
 Further, the ultimate parent company of such acquirer, if any, is also deemed to hold the voting rights of the bank held by such acquirer.

-As also set forth in question 21, a bank holding company is a company that holds an interest in a bank exceeding 50 per cent of the bank's outstanding voting rights, and that holds Japanese subsidiaries with an acquisition value (or other value if it is so recorded in the latest balance sheet) of more than 50 per cent of the total assets of the company.
-For the purpose of the calculation of such voting rights, the number of voting rights of the bank held by subsidiaries of an acquirer may be added to those held by such acquirer, and such additional computation will apply to a parent company of such acquirer, so that multiple bank holding companies of the same bank may exist if each multiple holding company falls within the definition of a bank holding company as set forth above as a result of such calculation.
+As set forth in question 20, a bank-holding company is a company that holds an interest in a bank exceeding 50 per cent of the bank's outstanding voting rights, and that holds Japanese subsidiaries with an acquisition value (or other value if it is so recorded in the latest balance sheet) of more than 50 per cent of the total assets of the company.
+For the purpose of the calculation of such voting rights, the number of voting rights of the bank held by subsidiaries of an acquirer may be added to those held by such acquirer, and such additional computation will apply to a parent company of such acquirer, so that multiple bank holding companies of the same bank may exist if each multiple holding company falls within the definition of a bank-holding company as set forth above as a result of such calculation.

-25 How is the regulatory process different for a foreign acquirer?
+24 Are the regulatory authorities receptive to foreign acquirers?
+How is the regulatory process different for a foreign acquirer?

-There is no major difference in the regulatory process for a foreign acquirer under the Bank Law.
+The FSA is generally receptive to foreign acquirers as long as they meet the statutory requirements for becoming major shareholders of a bank (as explained in question 25).
+Therefore, there is no material difference in the regulatory process for a foreign acquirer under the Bank Law.
 The requirements for obtaining regulatory approval are common to both foreign and domestic owners.

-26 What factors are considered by the relevant regulatory authorities in considering an acquisition of control of a bank?
+25 What factors are considered by the relevant regulatory authorities in considering an acquisition of control of a bank?

-In evaluating whether to grant the approval for a major shareholder of a bank or a bank holding company, as set forth in question 24, the FSA reviews the qualifications of each applicant from the following viewpoints:
+In evaluating whether to grant the approval for a major shareholder of a bank or a bank-holding company, as set forth in question 23, the FSA reviews the qualifications of each applicant from the following viewpoints.